biggestpleb/RGB-LED-Beat-Detection/README.md

 The beat detection is copied directly from the code by kctess5 (https://github.com/kctess5/Processing-Beat-Detection)

+The sketch's default sound input source is your mic.
+On windows you can use 'Stereo Mix' to redirect your sound card output into mic.
+This will generally give you more accurate beat detection.

 # Files
 The data folder contains two text files, port.txt and settings.txt.
 port.txt just contains the COM port your arduino is on.